 For the quick 20-25 minute version, you’ll start with a rotisserie chicken (or baked, broiled, grilled, or boiled chicken).

 Pour the chicken broth, pepper, cumin, chili powder, dried minced onions, ranch seasoning, and cubed cream cheese into a large Dutch oven or braiser pan.
 (I used my favorite 5 quarts Le Creuset braiser pan with lid, but you can use any large pot with a lid.)
-Heat on low until cream cheese melts.
+Heat it on low until cream cheese melts.
 Whisk the mixture so it becomes creamy.
 Add the cooked, shredded or cubed, chicken, drained black beans, drained cooked corn, salsa, and heavy cream.
 Bring to a low boil then reduce heat to simmer.
 Simmer for 15 to 20 minutes with the lid on. (scroll down for full, printable recipe)

 Taste and add salt if needed.